4-Day Inca Trail Hike to Machu Picchu

 - 1 review

-Emperor Pachacutec ordered the construction of a trail through the majestic Andes mountains linking the imperial city of Cusco to Machu Picchu.
-This 4-day Inca Trail hike allows participants to follow the route through breathtaking Peruvian landscapes.
+Emperor Pachacutec ordered the construction of a trail through the majestic Andes mountains linking the imperial city of Cusco to Machu Picchu, which is now a popular route.
+This 4-day Inca Trail hike follows the Inca ruler's path through stunning Peruvian landscapes.

 4-Day Inca Trail Hike to Machu Picchu